Putting Together A Goat Birthing Kit

 Putting together a goat birthing kit

-5. 7 percent iodine.
+6. Iodine or Triodine.
 Used for dipping umbilical cords once they are tied off and cut.
 I would also have an old pill bottle.
-Iodine is staining and by having a small bottle to hold only what you need to dip a newborn kid’s cord you will keep some of the mess to a minimum.
+Iodine is staining, and by having a small bottle to hold only what you need to dip a newborn kid’s cord, you will keep some of the mess to a minimum.

 You can also use a shot glass to pour in iodine, but be sure it is plastic.

-7. A flashlight or headlamp.
-This is very helpful, especially if delivery happens at night or in an area with poor lighting,
+8. A flashlight or headlamp.
+This is very helpful, especially if delivery happens at night or in an area with poor lighting.

-8. Bulb syringe.
-Used to help clean out noses and airways so goat kids can breathe on their own more quickly.
+9. Bulb syringe.
+This is used to help clean out noses and airways so goat kids can breathe on their own more quickly.

-10. Your vet’s phone number.
+11. Your vet’s phone number.
 I cannot stress enough the importance of having help.
-If you live in an area that does not have a goat vet then at the very least find an experienced goat friend you can rely on.
+If you live in an area that does not have a goat vet, then at the very least, find an experienced goat friend you can rely on.
 Have either your vet’s or friend’s number pre-set into your phone and also written on your tote.

 baby goats lying on a patch of hay in a birthing stall